Climate change in New York City: Influences on New York City climate change

 The 2010 New York State Hazardous Waste Facility Siting Plan also presents important information when evaluating the TSDF's in each county.
 Chapter 1 of the siting plan states that ten-day transfer stations, generators that store for less than 90 days, facilities or locations for collecting household hazardous wastes, facilities for collecting non-manifested waste such as universal waste, sanitary landfills, and trucks are not included as TSD facilities in the detailed analyses included in the plan.
 This shows that not all hazardous waste facilities are taken into consideration when examining the eligibility of a county for building more facilities.
 Omitting such facilities from the analyses presents inaccurate calculations and assumptions.
 Those facilities still emit pollution and wastes, regardless of the size of facility or time-length of the waste transfer.

 Someone who lives in a single-family houses emits more toxic chemicals into the environment than someone who lives in multifamily buildings, since detached houses use more energy.
 Many people rely on public transit in New York City because it is cheaper and easier than using a car.
 This intense use of the public transit system decreases those people's carbon emissions.
 The Scorecard analysis states that New York experiences only 45% of days with good air quality in a year and 1% of days with unhealthful air quality.
 Because of this, New York ranked among the 10% dirtiest/worst of all counties in the United States in 2003.
 In regards to air quality management, the Mayor's Office of Sustainability states that “the City has implemented a policy to reduce, replace, retrofit and refuel City vehicles.
 In 2014, the City reduced its fleet by at least 5 percent and expanded the use of biodiesel.
 Additionally, 400 vehicles were upgraded through the Congestion Mitigation and Air Quality (CMAQ) and other funding sources, and Diesel Particulate Filters (DPFs) were installed on 685 buses in 2014”.

+Minority neighborhoods struggling with climate change

+In recent years, climate change has not only affected New York City's environment but it has begun affecting its occupants as well.
+Minority groups living in areas such as the South Bronx and Brooklyn have faced severe repercussions due to climate change.
+Specifically, these minority groups face industrial pollution, congestion, areas with little to no trees, extreme heat, and flooding.